|The Kate from the front|

 A total of about 1,150 (or 1,149) were produced, 670 by Nakajima, as well as 200 by Aichi Tokei Denki and 280 by Dai-Juichi Kaigun Kokusho.

 In the Papua New Guinea, there is at least one fully intact Kate that can be dived.
 This is located to the west of Kavieng, the main town and capital of New Ireland Province.
 The aircraft is located 32.9 kilometres west of Nusa Resort (which is just off Kavieng township).
 It is a 55 minute run from Nusa on Scuba Ventures boat, although it is normally done as a third dive of the day using left over air from one of the earlier dives.
+Note that one of the dive shops in Kavieng claims that the plane at this location is a Jake (a seaplane), but it is not a seaplane as you can see the tailwheel (see photos).

 The plane is located just off the western side of the southern end of Anelaua Island at GPS S2° 35' 13.8" E150° 29' 6.7" using WGS84 as a datum.
 The plane is located in about 12 metres of water and faces south-west.
 It is normally visible from the surface.
 It was discovered in the 1960s and was dived by Rod Pearce, owner of MV Barbarian in about 1984.